DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick: Additional results

 \subsection{Ablation on variance $\sigma^2$ of DiVeQ and SF-DiVeQ}

-To assess the impact of variance $\sigma^2$ in our proposed DiVeQ and SF-DiVeQ, we did an ablation study using different variances in the VQ-VAE compression task on the {\sc CelebA-HQ} data set. \cref{fig:diff_vars_nsvq_plus} and \cref{fig:diff_vars_sfvq2} show the quality of reconstructions over different variances of $\sigma^2=\{10^{-1}, 10^{-2}, 10^{-3}, 10^{-4}\}$ for DiVeQ and SF-DiVeQ techniques, respectively.
+To assess the impact of variance $\sigma^2$ in our proposed DiVeQ and SF-DiVeQ, we did ablation studies using different variances in both VQ-VAE compression and VQGAN generation tasks.
+This section aims to show that the performance of our proposed DiVeQ and SF-DiVeQ is largely insensitive to the selection of the variance $\sigma^2$.
+In other words, our methods do not require tuning the variance, and using a small-enough variance ($\sigma^2 \leq 10^{-2}$) is the only requirement to ensure DiVeQ and SF-DiVeQ perform better than the other VQ optimization methods.

+In the VQ-VAE compression task, we did an ablation study with the {\sc CelebA-HQ} data set using different variances of $\sigma^2=\{10^{-1}, 10^{-2}, 10^{-3}, 10^{-4}\}$. \cref{fig:diff_vars_nsvq_plus} and \cref{fig:diff_vars_sfvq2} show the quality of reconstructions over different variances for the DiVeQ and SF-DiVeQ techniques, respectively.
 Note that in the plots, the reported value for each metric is the average of that metric over all test set reconstructions and over three different individual runs.
-Conforming with what presented in \cref{fig:diff_vars}, results in \cref{fig:diff_vars_nsvq_plus,fig:diff_vars_sfvq2} confirm that to achieve higher reconstruction quality, the variance should be small to have more precise nearest-codeword mappings of inputs $\vz$ to the selected codewords $\vc_{i^*}$.
+Conforming with what we presented in \cref{fig:diff_vars}, results in \cref{fig:diff_vars_nsvq_plus,fig:diff_vars_sfvq2} confirm that to achieve higher reconstruction quality, the variance should be small to have more precise nearest-codeword mappings of inputs $\vz$ to the selected codewords $\vc_{i^*}$.
 That is why in \cref{fig:diff_vars_nsvq_plus,fig:diff_vars_sfvq2}, when $\sigma^2=10^{-1}$ (which is still considered a high value for the variance), the reconstructions are of low quality.

-On the other hand, we observe more or less comparable quality for the reconstructions when $\sigma^2=\{10^{-2}, 10^{-3}, 10^{-4}\}$.
-Based on the results, especially for DiVeQ (\cref{fig:diff_vars_nsvq_plus}), we can conclude that $\sigma^2=10^{-3}$ is the best value to choose for the VQ-VAE compression task.
-Furthermore, we notice that a lower $\sigma^2$ (that leads to more precise mappings) does not necessarily result in better performance.
-Hence, we can think of $\sigma^2$ as a hyperparameter that controls the amount of generalization for the VQ nearest-codeword assignments.
-This is the only hyperparameter of our proposed DiVeQ and SF-DiVeQ that is required to be small (\ie, $\sigma^2\in[10^{-3}, 10^{-2}]$).
-There is no necessity to spend time to properly tune this hyperparameter, as small values should generally work for different applications, and the performance is not significantly sensitive to its selection.
+On the other hand, we observe comparable quality for the reconstructions when $\sigma^2=\{10^{-2}, 10^{-3}, 10^{-4}\}$.
+Based on the results, we choose $\sigma^2=10^{-3}$ for the VQ-VAE compression task.
+Note that we choose the variance value only based on the results obtained from the {\sc CelebA-HQ} data set, and we blindly use this value (\ie, $\sigma^2=10^{-3}$) for other data sets where our proposed techniques outperform other VQ methods (see \cref{app:vqvae_compression_results}).
+From a different perspective, we can think of $\sigma^2$ as a hyperparameter that marginally controls the amount of generalization for the VQ nearest-codeword assignments, but does not need a proper tuning as long as $\sigma^2 \leq 10^{-2}$.
+The larger the variance $\sigma^2$ is, the more generalization will be injected in nearest-codeword assignments.